-[RELEASE] Ring Alarm Keypad (2nd Gen) Device Handler
+[EDGE] Ring Alarm Keypad (2nd Gen) Edge Driver

-Make your Ring Alarm Gen2 keypad work like a lock keypad in SmartThings so it can work with SmartApps designed for managing locks/doors/garage doors, user codes and lots more. (see below for more details).
+Make your Ring Alarm Gen2 keypad work like a security keypad or virtual lock keypad in SmartThings to manage locks/doors/garage doors, user codes etc through Automations. (see below for more details).
 It makes an excellent doorbell chime with 5 tones to choose from.
 It even has a spoken countdown for entry/exit delays.
+You can also use to control Home Monitor with two synchronization.

 Screenshots